bcornec/wod-set/profile/ADMIN-GUIDE.md

 The very last line of the trace will provide you with the credentials necessary to test your workshop.

-There are two types of activities that can occur on the backend server: punctual or regular.
+There are two types of activities that can occur on the wod-backend server: punctual or regular.
 The punctual activity is one that is performed once every now and then.
-The regular one is usually set up on the backend server as a cron job.
+The regular one is usually set up on the wod-backend server as a cron job.
 Sometimes however, one of these cron tasks can be forced manually if necessary.
 One of the most important scheduled task is the `wod-deliver` task explained below.
-Among the punctual tasks is the update of the backend server.
+Among the punctual tasks is the update of the wod-backend server.

-### Update of the backend server
+### Update of the wod-backend server

-The backend server hosts all the necessary content for delivering workshops: it supplies notebooks, scripts and playbooks to deploy and personalize them.
+The wod-backend server hosts all the necessary content for delivering workshops: it supplies notebooks, scripts and playbooks to deploy and personalize them.
 It also hosts some services that are needed by the overall architecture solution (JupyterHub, Procmail, Fail2ban among others).

 Services are installed once and for all at the installation time.
 These services may evolve over time.
 One may need to update the JupyterHub application to fix a bug or get new features.
 If you are willing to update these services or add new ones, you will need to update the relevant installation playbooks in the `wod-backend/ansible` directory.